This page documents internal details as well as the public interfaces.

 Load FPGA register map file from a directory.

-Looks for a file named with the build date of the running firmware image.
+Looks for a file named with the build date of the running firmware image, recursively searching the given directory.

 Parameters: